 Seafood is a particular speciality, fresh from the Atlantic Ocean.
 Eithna’s By the Sea award-winning Seafood Restaurant in Mullaghmore is famous for its warm welcome and food that is lovingly created using the only finest raw ingredients at their seasonal best – lobster, oysters, mussels & crab freshly caught in Donegal bay.
 At Eala Bhán (‘white swan’ in Gaelic), you can feast on posh fish and chips, or luxury afternoon tea in fine dining surroundings.
 Seafood delights include crawfish from Mullaghmore, Irish-caught hake, monkfish, and seasonal mackerel.
 A particular gem is Shells Seaside Bakery and Café in Strandhill, where salty surfers and relaxed patrons of the Voya Seaweed baths chat over Sunday brunch, followed by delicious ice cream at Mammy Johnston’s.

-In the village of Cliffoney near Mullaghmore in north Sligo, Harrison’s restaurant serves a signature Wild Atlantic Way Platter.
+Sligo’s farmer’s markets, cafés, and restaurants are full of healthy, organic produce: for example, vegetables, fruit and salads supplied by Good & Green Organics and Ballysadare Free Range Eggs.
 Why not bring some of Sligo’s finest food products home with you?
-Bakeshop crafts beautiful breads and pastries from nature’s best ingredients or sample delicious bread and pastries at Strandhill Market every Sunday from Craft Baker Dimitar, My Strandhill Bakery.
-A superb selection of artisan foods – including chutneys, preserves, pickles, honey and cakes – are available at Beltra and IT Sligo Farmers Markets; speciality shops; and Rathcormac Food & Craft Market.
-Wouldn’t your loved ones be thrilled with a unique Irish gift, such as Murson Farm’s Rhubarb and Lavender Jam or Bramble Lodge Jams?
+Bakeshop crafts beautiful breads and pastries from nature’s best ingredients or sample delicious bread and pastries at Strandhill Market every Sunday from Blacksheep Bakery and a brew from Carrow Coffee.
+A superb selection of artisan foods – including chutneys, preserves, pickles, honey and cakes – are available at Beltra and Cliffoney Country Markets, IT Sligo Farmers Markets; speciality shops; Strandhill Peoples Market and Rathcormac Food & Craft Market.
+Wouldn’t your loved ones be thrilled with a unique Irish gift, such as Murson Farm’s Rhubarb and Lavender Jam?

 Whatever your taste buds crave, satisfy your desires on the Sligo Food Trail!